-The newly introduced defined-contribution (DC) pension schemes have two types: individual-based and corporation-based.
-The individual-based defined-contribution scheme is for self-employed persons (Category 1 subscribers) and is designed to give an optional pension coverage to the self-employed.
+The defined-contribution (DC) pension schemes have two types: individual-based and corporation-based.
+The individual-based defined-contribution scheme is for self-employed persons (Category 1 subscribers) and is designed to give optional pension coverage to the self-employed.
 It is operated by the National Pension Fund Association, and its premium is paid by the subscribers themselves.
 The second type of the defined-contribution pension schemes, the corporation-based DC pension, is a type of corporate pensions.
 Corporations may provide this type of pensions to its employees.
 The premium is entirely borne by the employer.

 Firms welcomed the introduction of DC schemes and many corporations have shifted from the Defined-benefit (DB) corporation pension to the DC corporate pension.
 This is because firms are realizing a huge burden of future pension payments, which is now labeled as liabilities under the new accounting system.
-Suffering from low-returns on their funds due to the recession of the economy, firms are eager to convert their DB pension schemes to DC schemes, in which future payments are related to the investment performance of funds, as opposed to the current system in which future payments are fixed at the beginning.
+Suffering from low-returns on their funds, firms are eager to convert their DB pension schemes to DC schemes, in which future payments are related to the investment performance of funds, as opposed to the current system in which future payments are fixed at the beginning.